-Thick, smooth and decadent homemade hot fudge sauce made with simple ingredients including semi-sweet chocolate and cocoa powder.
+Thick and smooth hot fudge sauce made with simple ingredients including semi-sweet chocolate and cocoa powder.
 This decadent sauce will complete the best ice cream sundae you will ever enjoy!

-Hot Fudge is a thick chocolate sauce that’s served warm, over ice cream, and topped with nuts, whipped cream or a maraschino cherry.
-You can buy it in a can at the store, but nothing compares to this simple homemade recipe for hot fudge sauce.
+Hot Fudge is a thick chocolate sauce that’s served warm, over ice cream (or your favorite dessert recipe), and topped with nuts, whipped cream or a maraschino cherry.
+You can buy it in a can at the store, but nothing compares to this simple homemade hot fudge recipe.

 How to make Hot Fudge Sauce: